 A pendant refers to an object suspended from something else.
 The name is derived from the French word pendre, which means “to hang.”
 Thus, when an ornament is allowed to hang freely from a necklace it forms a pendant.

-Some of the earliest documented pendants were worn as talismans to protect the wearer or to bring good luck.
-Most ancient and modern cultures have their version of this type of necklace.
-Religious symbols such as the Christian cross and Jewish Star of David are also commonly found incorporated into pendant necklaces.
+The earliest documented pendants were worn as talismans to protect the wearer or to bring good luck.
+Most ancient and modern cultures have their own versions of this type of necklace -- religious symbols such as the Christian cross and Jewish Star of David are also commonly found incorporated into pendant necklaces.

 A pendant necklace can be made of chain, cord, leather, or ribbon as long it incorporates a hanging feature fashioned of most any material, including metals, gemstones, and glass.
 These necklaces can vary in size and length from dainty and small to large and ostentatious.Continue to 9 of 11 below.